FireHead90544/Ryuuguuin/README.md

 ## Acknowledgements

 I would like to express my gratitude to the creators of Tachiyomi, & Aniyomi which inspired this project.
 Additionally, a special thanks to the anime character Seiya Ryuuguuin for being a constant source of inspiration, the name's a tribute to him, hehe.
+Also, a great thanks to my another project [SenPY](https://github.com/FireHead90544/SenPY) which is made specifically for downloading animes :)

 ## License